rome/tools/website/src/pages/lint/rules/noDuplicateClassMembers.md

 Disallow duplicate class members.

-If there are declarations of the same name in class members, the last declaration overwrites other declarations silently.
+If there are declarations of the same name among class members, the last declaration overwrites other declarations silently.
-It can cause unexpected behaviors.
+It can cause unexpected behaviours.

 ## Examples